SoftwareAG/adabas-tcp/README.md

 ## Know Problems

-* Alpha fields with length 0 and LOB fields are currently not supported
+* Alpha fields with length 0 and LOB fields are currently not supported.

 ## Dislaimer